 1 ssh -o StrictHostKeyChecking=no -i <path to your private key> ubuntu@<instance public DNS>

-After you have completed all of the desired modifications, stop the Galaxy process with the Stop button for the Galaxy service in the Cloudman Admin Console.
-As 'ubuntu' user, remove the file system where Galaxy is installed from NFS and unmount it:
+After you have completed all of the desired modifications, as 'ubuntu' user, remove the file system where Galaxy is installed from NFS and unmount it:

 Note that if you modified available genomes in /mnt/galaxyIndices/genomes/, you will need to unmount that file system as well (umount /mnt/galaxyIndices/), detach the corresponding EBS volume, and create a snapshot of it as well.

 In order to ensure a clean cluster shutdown, it is necessary to patch everything that was broken during the update.
 So, first, from the AWS console, reattach the original EBS volume to the instance using the same device ID (e.g., /dev/sdg2 in the above example), mount the device as the corresponding file system:

 1 ubuntu@<ip>$ sudo mount /dev/sdg2 /mnt/galaxyTools

 Back on the CloudMan web interface, once Galaxy is running again, click 'Terminate cluster'.
 Also, from the cluster log on that same page, note down the name of the cluster's bucket.
 It will be something like cm-ca8d43f924f3ba1x5b63dabcdcd524ec.